Ryley4/3-Node-ION-DTN-Chat/README.md

 # ION-DTN + CORE 3-Node Chat Simulation

 This repository documents and demonstrates a 3-node Delay Tolerant Network (DTN) chat setup using NASA's ION-DTN and the CORE network emulator.
 Messages are sent using the Bundle Protocol over LTP/UDP to simulate resilient communications in high-delay or disconnected conditions.
-This project is scalable to multiple nodes, but for the purpose of my capstone project, it will be configured as a 3-node setup.
+This project was developed as a computer science capstone under Dr. Ronny L. Bull.
+While it is scalable to multiple nodes, this implementation demonstrates the architecture using a 3-node scenario.

 The lab workstation was running Ubuntu 24.04 at the time of installation and testing.